 There are a number of key constraints and factors which will determine the successful development of this site.
-The resolution of these particular matters is considered to be essential in delivering the overall aims for this development .A CEMP would be required to address all the construction issues.
+The resolution of these particular matters is considered to be essential in delivering the overall aims for this development .A Construction Environmental Management Plan (CEMP) will be required to address all the construction issues.